rajatguptaa/digipinjs/README.md

 A TypeScript library for encoding and decoding geographic coordinates into DIGIPIN format, with additional features like caching, batch processing, and a command-line interface.

+> **Note**: This package is a wrapper and enhancement of the original DIGIPIN implementation by Department of Posts, India.
+The original DIGIPIN implementation is licensed under Apache License 2.0.
+This package adds TypeScript support, CLI tools, caching, and other enhancements while maintaining compatibility with the original format.

+## Attribution

+This package is based on the [DIGIPIN](https://github.com/CEPT-VZG/digipin) project, which was developed by:
+- Department of Posts, Government of India
+- Indian Institute of Technology, Hyderabad
+- National Remote Sensing Centre, ISRO

+The original implementation is licensed under Apache License 2.0.
+This wrapper implementation is licensed under MIT License.

 ## Features

-- **Core Functions**:
+- **Core Functions** (Original DIGIPIN Implementation):
   - `getDigiPin`: Convert lat/lng to DIGIPIN
   - `getLatLngFromDigiPin`: Convert DIGIPIN to lat/lng
   - Coordinate validation and error handling
   - Support for Indian subcontinent coordinates (2.5°N to 38.5°N, 63.5°E to 99.5°E)

+- **Wrapper Enhancements**:
   - **CLI Tool**:
     - Encode coordinates to DIGIPIN
     - Decode DIGIPIN to coordinates
     - Support for different coordinate formats (degrees, DMS)
     - Verbose mode for detailed output
     - Colored output for better readability
     - Comprehensive error handling
   - **Additional Features**:
     - Batch encoding/decoding
     - Express middleware
     - In-memory LRU cache
     - Offline grid generator
     - Reverse geocoding
+    - TypeScript support
+    - Comprehensive documentation

 ## Installation